spolisar/Fitness/pages/Isometric.md

 - Types
 	- Yielding
 		- Holding a position or weight for a set time or until weakening/dropping form
+		- examples: plank, L-sit, bridge holds
 	- Overcoming
-		- Trying to push or pull against an imo
+		- Trying to push or pull against an immovable force
+		- Examples: Pushing a wall, bending steel